 The Iowa New Jobs Training Program (260E) was developed to assist businesses that are creating new jobs.
 If the company is expanding Iowa operations or locating a new facility in the state, the New Jobs Training Program can provide flexible funding to meet the wide variety of training and employee development for new employees.
 The assistance available ranges from highly specialized educational programs to basic skills training for new positions.
 This program is administered through Iowa's Community College Network.
+Other financing programs:

 Iowa Value-Added Agricultural Products & Processes Financial Assistance Program (VAAPFAP) provides financial assistance to new or existing companies that utilize the state's agricultural commodities to create new, innovative products or to produce renewable fuels (including soy diesel, ethanol, and other renewable fuels).
 VAAPFAP can also assist those companies engaged in organic processing, bio-mass, and the creation of alternative energies.
 Financial assistance is provided in the form of loans and forgivable loans.